You are here: Home > Family and Relationships > Parenting alone > Maintenance and cohabiting couples

 Children

-If the court decides that the parent of a dependent child has failed to provide such maintenance for the child as "is proper in the circumstances", it may order that parent to make periodical maintenance payments to support the child.
+If the court decides that the parent of a dependent child has failed to provide such maintenance for the child as "is proper in the circumstances", it may order that parent to make regular maintenance payments to support the child.
 The court may also order a parent to pay a lump sum.

 Rules